gabrielgouv/android-customizable-buttons/README.md

 <br>

 Create an XML file that represents the button states?
 Create an XML file that represents each button state?
 No more.
-Customizable Buttons is a library for Android built in **Kotlin** you can easily create custom buttons for your app!
+Customizable Buttons is a library for Android built in **Kotlin**, you can easily create custom buttons for your app!

 **NOTE:** This is a work in progress and is not recommended to use in your project yet. **The documentation and plugin repository will be added soon**, when the project reaches a more mature stage.